Mike Pellicciotti (pelly-chotty) has been fighting to reform government in Olympia

 State and National Leader for Equal Justice

-Mike believes in equal access to opportunity.
-He has served on the board of directors and managed the $100-million budget allocations for a non-profit organization, and he legislated its national policy.
-He also worked with the Legislature in Olympia as the Chair of our Washington Equal Justice Coalition, seeking to improve access to basic rights and equal treatment for all citizens.
-This has ensured that South King County and North Pierce County homeowners aren’t victimized by predatory corporate lenders, workers don’t unlawfully lose their jobs, veterans receive the benefits to which they are entitled, and everyone is treated equally before the law.
+Mike was Chair of the Washington Equal Justice Coalition.
+He advocated to improve access to basic rights and equal treatment for all citizens, ensuring that South King County and North Pierce County homeowners aren’t victimized by predatory corporate lenders, workers don’t unlawfully lose their jobs, veterans receive the benefits to which they are entitled, and everyone is treated equally before the law.